MatthewHaas/genome_assembly/README.md

 # Figure 2
 ## Figure 2A
 This figure shows the phylogenetic relationship between 20 species used in the initial OrthoFinder analysis.
 The data to make the tree comes from OrthoFinder and the tree was created using [Dendroscope](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/dendroscope/).
 This is not a command-line program, so there is not code to share, but the file we used as input fo the program was [SpeciesTree_rooted.txt](SpeciesTree_rooted.txt).
+The version of the file with node labels is called [SpeciesTree_rooted_node_labels.txt](SpeciesTree_rooted_node_labels.txt).
 Divergence times from OrthoFinder were added manually and are in units of million years ago (MYA).

 <img src="images/Figure_2A_with_divergence_times.png" width="500">